BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **EFI Folders:**

 - **EFI with OC 0.9.7**
 	- Support Catalina, Big Sur and Monterey.
+ 	- SYMBIOS MacPro7,1 (Also support MacPro6,1 or iMacPro1,1)

 - **Choose the Correct config.plist**
 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)